aurazona/Funkin-FLPs/README.md

 *Any issues with the FLP such as missing samples or having paid plugins *A link to the official release of the song which you should click to support the original composer *The mod from which the song originated

+If a song you've made is up here and you want it taken down, please contact me on discord at Aurazona#1337.